Cray-HPE/sat/docs/man/sat-bootsys.8.rst

         The version of the BOS API to use when launching BOS sessions.

 **--cfs-version CFS_VERSION**
-        The version of the CFS API to use when launching CFS sessions.
+        The version of the CFS API to use when querying CFS sessions.

 **--cle-bos-template** *CLE_BOS_TEMPLATE*
         The name of the BOS session template for shutdown or boot of